seemoo-lab/wisec2017_nexmon_jammer_demo_app/README.md

 # WiSec 2017 Nexmon Jammer App

-On the 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2017) we publish a demo on "Demonstrating Reactive Smartphone-Based Jamming" based on the jammer developed for our publication "Massive Reactive Smartphone-Based Jamming using Arbitrary Waveforms and Adaptive Power Control".
+On the 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2017) we published a demo on "Demonstrating Reactive Smartphone-Based Jamming" based on the jammer developed for our publication "Massive Reactive Smartphone-Based Jamming using Arbitrary Waveforms and Adaptive Power Control".
 This repository contains source code required to rebuild the app shown during our demonstartion.
 Additionally, it allows fellow researches to base their own